 He commits this mistake out of extreme joy”.

-Allah s.w.t. is MORE PLEASED with the repentance of His slave than this man, who almost died out of hunger and thirst in a scorching desert!
+Allah s.w.t. is MORE PLEASED with the repentance of His slave than this man who found his lost camel, after he almost died out of hunger and thirst in a scorching desert!
 Indeed Allah s.w.t. loves to forgive, and loves those who make tawbah.
 Allah s.w.t. loves the [‘Ibaad] – who do make mistake, but who always return to Allah s.w.t. in humility and repentance.

 May Allah s.w.t. help you and me become beloved slaves of our Rabb – Allahumma ameen.